-If restoration really is a problem of the magnitude that we keep telling the rest of the country and world that it is, then surely we should really for the community to make.

-take a look at how to use the river to solve it.
+If restoration really is a problem of the magnitude that we keep telling the rest of the country and world that it is, then surely we should really take a look at how to use the river to solve it.
 Some say we can't go there; I say we have to go there.